hbkworld/open-api-tutorials/tutorials/programmers_toolbox.md

 It is often useful to query the capabilities of a module in terms of bandwidth, available channels, filters, etc.

-Software can use this to present end-users with a list of options, or automatically select settings to suit the measurement task.
+Software can use this to present end users with a list of options, or automatically select settings to suit the measurement task.

 To request information about the module, execute